zetaPRIME/sb.StardustSuite/working-changelog.md

   - Better/more reliable shift hold checks
   - Basic cut/copy/paste for text fields
   - Logless fallback resolution
+- Text box height is now determined by the theme.
+(It can be manually specified, otherwise it defaults to the height of the background asset.)
 - Fixed a bug where list items (including tabs) would exhibit strange behavior with buttons other than left and right click

 ### Stardust UI